amiretemad/Simple-Chat-Room-With-NodeJS-socket.io/README.md

 node index.js
 ```

-Contractions !
+that's it !
 Now you can access to project from http://localhost:3000 from your browser.